inrae/GenomAsm4pg/doc/going_further.md

     reference_genome: ref.fasta.gz
 ```

-## 04. Run the workflow on multiple datasets
+## 04. Run the Workflow on Multiple Datasets

 You can run the workflow on multiple datasets at the same time.
 ```yaml
 samples:
   dataset_1: